alandefreitas/futures/docs/futures/continuable_futures.md

 vice-versa.
 This synchronization cost was identified in [N3747](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2013/n3747.pdf).

-The library implements this procedure with [atomic](https://en.cppreference.com/w/cpp/atomic/atomic) queues to avoid this cost.
+The library implements this procedure with [atomic](https://en.cppreference.com/w/cpp/atomic/atomic) operations to avoid this cost.
 However, in some contexts, the cost of continuations can be further minimized by [launching deferred futures](/futures/launching/).